Categories

 How can I print the cards?

 Recent card sets have been distributed in Adobe Acrobat PDF format.
 You will need Adobe Acrobat Reader version 4.0 or higher.
-Get the latest Adobe Acrobat Reader here.
 It is recommended that you set your page margins to zero before printing.
 It has been our experience that a full-service printer like Kinko’s will charge about $30 to duplicate onto a nice sturdy card stock and cut the cards.

 What are those numbers on the top of the player cards?